What Are the Average Tenant Screening Costs?

 Can You Get a Tenant Screening Report for Free?

 Yes, it is possible to get a tenant screening report for free.
-However, it will require you to pull information from a number of different sources.
+However, it will require you to pull information from several different sources.

 First, be cautious about how tenant screening services often market their products.
 Some services offer a direct-to-applicant model, meaning that you’re not involved in the process and the applicants pay the company directly.
 These services will often market that these services are free.

 In reality, these services aren’t truly free—just free for you.
-There are ways to pull background data that doesn’t cost a landlord or the applicant anything.
+There are ways to pull background data that don’t cost a landlord or the applicant anything.

 Get Credit Reports for Free